-In addition to these parts, you’ll need peripheral accessories like a mouse, keyboard, and a monitor as well.
+In addition to these parts, you’ll need peripherals like a mouse, keyboard, and a monitor as well.

 CPU and Motherboards: Picking the Right Combination

-When it comes to desktop CPUs, there are two brands that you can choose from – AMD and Intel.
+When it comes to desktop CPUs, there are two brands that you can choose from – AMD or Intel.
 This choice dictates what motherboard you can and cannot pick.

 Motherboard Form Factors

 Before picking motherboards, it’s important to understand the various sizes out there.
-Not every motherboard will fit into every case.
+Keep in mind – not every motherboard can fit into every case.

 Some people prefer compact systems, while others like large ones.
 You can pick from a variety of motherboard form factors to suit your PC cabinet and personal preferences.